Definition and importance of a job description

 A poorly written job description can lead to misunderstandings and unrealistic expectations, both for the company and for employees.

-This in turn can lead to poor recruitment, job dissatisfaction and, ultimately, loss of productivity.
+This in turn can lead to poor recruitment, job dissatisfaction and, ultimately, loss of productivity. turnover rate higher.

 In addition, it can lead to internal conflict and lower productivity due to poor distribution of tasks and responsibilities.